Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Motivating Application: Conjoint Analysis of Immigration Preferences

 \subsection{The Experimental Design}

-In an influential study, \cite{hainmueller2015hidden} use conjoint analysis to estimate the effect of immigrant attributes on preferences for admission to the United States\footnote{Data can be accessed at \url{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/25505}}.
+In an influential study, \cite{hainmueller2015hidden} use conjoint analysis to estimate the effect of immigrant attributes on preferences for admission to the United States (Data are available at the AJPS Dataverse \url{https://doi.org/10.7910/DVN/25505}).
 The authors conduct an online survey experiment using a sample of 1,407 American adults.
 Each survey respondent assessed five pairs of immigrant profiles with randomly selected attributes.
-For each pair, a respondent was asked to choose one of the two immigrant profiles they preferred to admit to the United States.
+For each pair, a respondent was asked to choose which of the two immigrant profiles they preferred to admit to the United States.

-The attributes of immigrant profiles used in this factorial experiment are gender, education, employment plans, job experience, profession, language skills, country of origin, reasons for applying, and prior trips to the United States.
-For completeness, these factors and their levels are reproduced as Table~\ref{tab:attributes} of Appendix~\ref{app:conjoint}.
+The attributes of immigrant profiles used in this factorial experiment, with number of levels provided in parentheses, are gender (2), education (7), employment plans (4), job experience (4), profession (11), language skills (4), country of origin (10), reasons for applying (3), and prior trips to the United States (5).
+For completeness, these factors and their levels are reproduced as Table~A1 of the Supplementary Material \citep{aoas_supp}.
 In total, there exist over 1.4 million possible profiles, implying more than $2 \times 10^{12}$ possible comparisons of two profiles that are possible in the experiment.
 It is clear that with 1,407 respondents, even though each respondent performs five comparisons, not all possible profiles can be included.
+Thus, exploring treatment effect heterogeneity requires a methodological development that goes beyond the models used previously in the causal inference literature for binary treatments.

-The levels of each factor variable were independently randomized to yield one immigration profile.
-Randomization was subject to some restrictions such that profession and education factors result in sensible pairings (e.g., ruling out doctors with with less than two-years of college education) and immigrants whose reason for applying is persecution are from Iraq, Sudan, Somalia, or China.
-The ordering of the attributes was also randomized for each respondent.
-The experiment additionally collected data on the respondents, including various demographic information, partisanship, attitudes towards immigration, and ethnocentrism.
+The levels of each factor variable were independently randomized to yield one immigrant profile.
+Randomization was subject to some restrictions such that profession and education factors result in sensible pairings (e.g., ruling out doctors with less than two-years of college education) and immigrants whose reason for applying is persecution must come from Iraq, Sudan, Somalia, or China.
+The ordering of attributes was also randomized for each respondent.
+The experiment additionally collected data on the respondents, including demographic information, partisanship, attitudes towards immigration, and ethnocentrism.
 A rating for each immigrant profile was also recorded, but that metric is not the focus of our analysis.